 Additional task rules for valid starts and finishes may also be specified.
 Starts may have a defined maximum altitude above ground, and a maximum speed.
 Finishes may have a minimum altitude above ground.
-These parameters are defined in the page "Default Task Rules" in the configuration settings.
+These parameters are defined in the page "Default Task Rules" in the configuration settings in Config.
+1/3 > System in the panels "Task Defaults/Task Rules" and "Task Defaults/Turnpoint Types".
 For non-AAT tasks, an option is available to set the minimum finish altitude according to the FAI rule, whereby the minimum finish altitude is above 1000 meters below the start altitude.